Return to blog

 The biggest factor that led to my success at A-level was paying attention in class.
 It sounds simple but it’s all too easy to sit back and play a passive role in the classroom.
 This leads to you leaving your classes without having learnt anything – adding more work to a never ending pile of things you need to revise come term’s end.
 I highly recommend engaging and interacting with your lessons in order to internalize as much of the content as possible.

 If you want help getting into your dream university then also be sure to check out our Elite Coaching Programme.
 As part of this programme, you will get in-depth help with the entire application process from whatever stage you join at till you get into the medical school of your choice.
-This is done through 1-on-1 mentoring and the founder of the course, Dr Ashley Hilton is always available for any questions.
-You can find out more about the Elite Programme here.
+This is done through 1 ON 1 mentoring and the founder of the course, Dr Ashley Hilton is always available for any questions.
+You can find out more about Future Doc's coaching programme here.

 Written by Inesh Sood